ASNA/SunFarm/docs/merging-two-screens.md

 ![Monarch Base Dev Tools Context Menu Options](/images/nomad-tools.png)

 > The image shows red *hollow arrows* on the right.
-These are not part of the *Context Menu*, they are show here to highlight the two we are concerned with, on this topic.
+These are not part of the *Context Menu*, they are shown here to highlight the two options we are interested, for this topic.

 The new Context Menu options added by ASNA Monarch Base Dev Tools are:
 1. Refresh XFU Cache